SarEnderTarkanson/expense-tracker-widget/README.md

 This will start the local server for the client applicaiton and the client application should start running in a prompted browser window.

-After seeing that the new window is opened in your browser, you can start interacting with the client application.
+After seeing that the new browser window is on in your browser, you can start interacting with the client application.

-Therefore, we will have three separate command prompts (*for Windows*) or terminals (*for MacOS*) in total that will be running simultaneously.
+Finally, we will have three separate command prompts (*for Windows*) or terminals (*for MacOS*) in total that will be running simultaneously.

 ## Description of Design Choices: